AVEVA/CONNECT-data-services-developer-docs/content/communities/community-accept-invitation.md

 uid: community-accept-invite
 ---

-# Step 1: Accept community invitation
+# Part 1: Accept community invitation

 If another tenant invites you to a community, you will receive an email from the inviting tenant.
 To accept an invitation, follow these steps: